-Our Cash and cash equivalents at December 31, 2022 totaled \$2.6 billion, a \$316 million decrease compared to December 31, 2021, primarily as a result of the factors discussed above.
+Our Cash and cash equivalents at December 31, 2023 totaled \$2.1 billion, a \$540 million decrease compared to December 31, 2022, primarily as a result of the factors discussed above.

-Restricted cash at December 31, 2022 totaled \$1.5 billion, a \$266 million increase compared to restricted cash at December 31, 2021, primarily related to cash collections on certain receivables that are required at certain specified times to be placed into segregated accounts.
-The increase was primarily driven by the completion of asset-backed debt transactions during the year ended December 31, 2022.
+Restricted cash at December 31, 2023 totaled \$1.4 billion, a \$74 million decrease compared to restricted cash at December 31, 2022, primarily related to cash collections on certain receivables and on the underlying receivables related to the participation interest that are required at certain specified times to be placed into segregated accounts.